robfletcher/strikt/docs/user-guide/custom-assertions.md

 ## Simple atomic assertions with boolean expressions

-For the very simplest assertion functions, instead of using `assert` and calling `pass` or `fail`, you can use `passesIf` with a lambda whose receiver is the assertion subject that returns a boolean.
+For the simplest assertion functions, instead of using `assert` and calling `pass` or `fail`, you can use `passesIf` with a lambda whose receiver is the assertion subject that returns a boolean.

 We can re-implement the example above like this: